lhu10/Battleship/README.md

 #### Start of Player1's Turn
 - Player1 is prompted to input coord
   - surrender check
-    - if player1 inputs ctrl-c, sighandler lets program know player1 surrenders
+    - if player1 inputs ctrl-c, sighandler lets Client know player1 surrenders and exits
     - Client sends surrender check to Server
     - Server recieves check and exits too if player1 surrenders
 - Client sends coord to Server